DATAREEL: Automated Data-Driven Video Story Generation with Animations: Benchmark Data Construction

-\textbf{Data Video Sourcing:} We focused on collecting \emph{data reels} from real-world, high-impact sources where data-driven storytelling is routinely practiced.
+\textbf{\textit{(i)} Data Video Sourcing:} We focused on collecting \emph{data reels} from real-world, popular sources where data-driven storytelling is routinely practiced.
 In contrast to standalone data videos, \emph{data reels} often appear sparsely embedded within longer news or documentary videos, making their identification non-trivial.
 To guide sourcing, we reviewed prior analyses of data videos in journalism~\citep{amini2015understanding,cheng2022investigating} and examined the channels used in those studies.
-We then augmented this list through a systematic exploration of news-centric YouTube channels that regularly publish videos containing animated data visualizations.
+We then augmented this list through an exploration of news-centric YouTube channels that regularly publish videos containing animated data visualizations.
 This process resulted in a curated set of 14 channels that consistently produce data-driven video content.

-\textbf{\emph{Data Reel} Selection:} Each annotator was assigned a subset of channels identified in the sourcing stage.
+\textbf{\textit{(ii)} \emph{Data Reel} Selection:} Each annotator was assigned a subset of channels identified in the sourcing stage.
 Annotators skimmed through videos to identify segments containing \emph{data reels} and recorded precise start and end timestamps for each clip.
 For every extracted clip, annotators also collected the corresponding narration transcript.
-They examined Channels in reverse chronological order to prioritize recent content, as animation quality and production practices have improved over time.
+They examined the channels in reverse chronological order to prioritize recent content, as animation quality and production practices have improved over time.
 A single video could yield multiple \emph{data reels} when distinct animated visualization segments were present.

-\textbf{\emph{Data Reel} Annotation}: For each selected clip, we recorded the types of animations present in the chart.
+\textbf{\textit{(iii)} \emph{Data Reel} Annotation}: For each selected clip, we recorded the animation types used in the chart, the topic of the clip, the user intent, the number of charts present in the \emph{data reel}, and the corresponding chart types.
+All annotations were conducted by the authors, who have expertise in data visualization and NLP.
 To ensure consistent and systematic annotation, we adopted the animation taxonomy proposed by Shi et al., which is specifically designed for real-world data videos \citep{shi2021communicating}.
 A comprehensive list of the animation types we considered and observed is provided in \Cref{tab:animation_category_distribution}.
 In addition to animation types, we also annotated the intent of each clip.
 Here, intent refers to the narrative conveyed by the data reel, as expressed through the combined effect of both the animation and the accompanying narration.